yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 The pinning secret is generated locally by the client and the server which means they must use the same inputs to generate it.
-This value must be generated before the ServerHello message is sent, as the server includes the corresponding pinning ticket in the ServerHello message.
+This value must be generated before the ServerHello message is sent, as the server includes the corresponding pinning ticket in the same flight as the ServerHello message.
 In addition, the pinning secret must be unpredictable to any party other than the client and the server.

 The pinning secret is derived using the Derive-Secret function provided by TLS 1.3, described in Section "Key Schedule" of {{RFC8446}}.